Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases: Method

+where $\hat{\mathcal{R}}$ denotes the new residual prediction computed during the training phase and is used to estimate gradients for the critic model, while the old residual prediction $\mathcal{R}$ in Eq.~(\ref{eq:frwd}) is computed during the sampling phase with no gradient and is used to estimate temporal rewards.

 \textbf{Per-timestep gradient update.} We concurrently update the policy parameters $\theta$ and the critic parameters $\phi$ via gradient descent.
 In particular, we perform each update in a per-timestep manner, in contrast to other methods that employ per-batch updates, emphasizing the temporal granularity of our approach.
-A per-timestep gradient update for $\theta$ or $\phi$ is performed via the averaged batch gradient below:
+A per-timestep gradient update for $\theta$ or $\phi$ within our general RL-based training framework (i.e., TDPO) is performed via the averaged batch gradient below:

 where $B$ is the batch size, and $\nabla_\alpha\mathrm{G}_\alpha(x^i_t, c_i)$ is the objective gradient estimate with respect to $\theta$ or $\phi$ at each timestep $t$ in each mini-batch $i$.
 The motivation and advantages of this per-timestep update strategy are described as follows: